 At first glance, I'd say: yes, because if I try to define the states of the third kind, well, what is it?
 There is a certainty.
 It's a very special mode of certainty that Spinoza expresses even with the rather strange term "consius", consciousness (conscience), it's a consciousness.
 It's a kind of consciousness, but that's raised up to a power of action (puissance).
 I'd almost say that it's the final power of action of consciousness.
 And what is this?
 How do we define this consciousness?
 It's...
 I'd say, it's the internal consciousness of something; specifically, it's a "self-consciousness," but this [is] self-consciousness insofar as it apprehends a power of action.
 So, this self consciousness is raised up, has become a consciousness of power of action, with the result that what this consciousness grasps, it grasps within the self.
 And yet, what it grasps in this way within the self is an exterior power of action.
-So, this is indeed how Spinoza tries to define the third kind.
-In the end, you attain a third kind, this almost mystic kind, this intuition of the third kind; one could practically say how to recognize it.
+So, this is indeed how Spinoza tries to define the third kind; one could practically say how to recognize it.
 It's really when you confront an exterior power of action - one must maintain both of them - and when this exterior power of action is within you as you confront it.
 You grasp it within you.